-2. Subordination of City/Housing Authority Loans and City Fee Deferral or a subsequent owner be unable to perform under the conditions of the Bond Indenture, or the Agreement, Regulatory Agreement, the City and the Housing Authority may need to cure any loan defaults or lose the affordability restrictions on the Projects.
+2. Subordination of City/Housing Authority Loans and City Fee Deferral

+It is anticipated that the City and Housing Authority Loans, Fee Deferral and the Affordable Housing Agreement's covenants will be subordinate to the Bond financing.
+Should the Applicant or a subsequent owner be unable to perform under the conditions of the Bond Indenture, or the Agreement, Regulatory Agreement, the City and the Housing Authority may need to cure any loan defaults or lose the affordability restrictions on the Projects.